Xcash-Labs/xcashlabs-docs/docs/en/interacting/install-xcash.md

 ## Wallet

-??? abstract "Installing xcash-gui on Windows (tested on windows 10/11)"
+??? abstract "## SInstalling xcash-gui on Windows (tested on windows 10/11)"

     1. At this point you should have xcash-gui-win-x64-v0.18.4.3.exe install package on your desktop.